 |Jody Fair as Lois Cavendish|

 Amelia (Sanita Pelkey), Dave (Henry McCann), Bonzo (Leon Tyler), and Rhoda (Elaine DuPont)

 The Zenith Club is a group of suburban hot rod enthusiasts devoted to disaffirming the public perception of hotrodders as street-racing, authority-flouting, juvenile delinquents.
 Pledged to a strict code forbidding street racing of any kind, this clean-cut clique spends its time tinkering with engines and bop dancing in the adjacent soda shop.
-Journalist Tom Hendry (Russ Bender), writing an article titled “This Restless Breed,” has been invited to tag along as the Zeniths do whatever it is they do, opening the door for a lot of plot exposition and the relaying of more hot rod minutiae than any of us deserve.
+Journalist Tom Hendry (Russ Bender), writing a human interest article on teenagers called “This Restless Breed,” has been invited to tag along as the Zeniths do whatever it is they do.
+A plot contrivance opening the door for a lot of exposition and the reciting of more hot rod minutiae than any of us deserve.